aman-ku/Telecom-Customer-Churn/README.md

 # Customer Retention

+## Introduction
 In this repository,I have performed the end to end Exploratory Data Analysis, and idenfitied the characteristics of the customers that are more likely to churn, and  after EDA I used the main features to build model and lately, have deployed the model.

-### 🟢 For EDA, please refer to : Churn Analysis - EDA.ipynb
+## For EDA, please refer to : Churn Analysis - EDA.ipynb
-### 🟢 For Model Building, please refer to: Churn Analysis - Model Building.ipynb
+## For Model Building, please refer to: Churn Analysis - Model Building.ipynb
-### 🟢 For Model Deployment, please refer to app.py
+## For Model Deployment, please refer to app.py

-### 🔵 Creating the flask API
+## Creating the flask API

 ```
 app = Flask("__name__")